florisred/Molucle-to-Mind/content/Neurosciences/Clinical Neuroscience/HC1 Clinical Neuroscience.md

 	- Continues in early life
 	- Brains way of becoming more efficient, and adapted to personal experiences
 ## Examples of problems in neural development
+### Neurulation
+- Inductive events that occur on the dorsal aspect of the embryo and results in the formation of the brain and spinal cord.
+	- Regulated by very specialized developmental processes
+- Ectoderm: Outermost tissue layer of the embryo
+	- Forms brain & spinal chord
+	- Follows *grastulation*
+	- Cells migrating to the interior of the embryo making 3 layers: Endoderm, mesoderm, ectoderm
+- After that, ectoderm is told to make neural plate -> then folds in on itself creating neural tube
+	- This is what CNS is!
+	- Ectoderm creates both skin & neural cells, thats why they are so alike
+- Then forms alar plate & basal plate
+	- Alar plate forms cerebral hemispheres, basal plate the diencephalon
 ### Spina Bifida & neurofibromatosis
 - Some neurological diseases can be diagnosed when you look to the skin
 	- These cells and neurons are related through the differentiation process